-In limited circumstances, you can apply to QCAT to seek changes or corrections to the order, or apply to have the matter reopened.
-Reopenings apply if you were unable to attend the original hearing, or it is in the interests of justice to reopen the matter as significant new evidence is available.

-You will need to use an Application for reopening, correction, renewal or amendment (Form 43), to apply to QCAT to have the matter re-opened, or to seek changes to the order.
-You must lodge this application within 28 days of the original decision.
-A filing fee will apply.
+In very limited circumstances, you can apply to the Tribunal to seek changes or corrections to the order or apply to have the matter reopened.
+You will need to use an Application for Reopening, Correction, Renewal or Amendment (Form 43), to apply to the Tribunal to have the matter re-opened, or to seek changes to the order.
+You must lodge this application within 28 days of the original decision and pay a filing fee.

-You can apply for a reopening of the proceeding if:

-- You did not appear at the hearing and had a reasonable excuse for not attending; or - You would suffer a substantial injustice if the proceeding was not reopened as significant new evidence has arisen that was not available at the original hearing.
+You can apply for a reopening of the proceeding if you did not appear at the hearing and had a reasonable excuse for not attending, or you would suffer a substantial injustice if the proceeding was not reopened as significant new evidence has arisen that was not available at the original hearing.

-You can apply to correct a decision if:

-There is a clerical mistake, error, miscalculation, or mistake in description of matter, person or thing mentioned in the decision.
+You can apply to correct a decision if there is a clerical mistake, error, miscalculation, or mistake in description of matter, person or thing mentioned in the decision

-You can seek a renewal of a Tribunal decision if:

-It is not possible to comply with QCAT's final decision, or there are problems with interpreting, implementing or enforcing the decision.
+You can seek a renewal of a Tribunal decision if it is not possible to comply with the Tribunal's final decision, or there are problems with interpreting, implementing or enforcing the decision.

-When lodging a Form 43, you will need to attach relevant evidence, such as receipts showing rent is paid up-to-date, or a medical certificate that states your reason for not attending the original hearing.
-QCAT will decide whether or not to grant your application.
+When lodging a Form 43, you will need to attach relevant evidence, such a medical certificate that states your reason for not attending the original hearing.
+The Tribunal will decide whether or not to agree to your application.
+It is a good idea to contact us for advice before lodging a Form 43 to ensure that you understand your rights and follow the correct process.